-VIII.
+IIX.
 Taking a Minor

 You can broaden your education and add to your credentials by electing an undergraduate minor.
-By definition, these are areas of study - usually involving 15-18 credit hours - that are outside the subject of your major, and can be either complementary to it, or entirely unrelated.
-Only those formal minors that are described in the ESF college catalog are available.
+These are areas of study - usually involving 15-18 credit hours - that are outside the subject of your major, and can be either complementary to it, or entirely unrelated.
 ESF minors may require certain courses at Syracuse University (e.g., the various management minors), but ESF students can formally enroll in only a few SU minors.
 Students apply for a minor by completing a Minor Enrollment Form obtained at the web page below.
 Although minors are not formally available during the first semester at ESF this does not preclude electing courses that are required by the minor before you enroll in it.
-Information regarding descriptions of minors and application procedures can be found online at: https://www.esf.edu/academics/minors.htm
+Information regarding descriptions of minors and application procedures.